secorolab/floorplan-gazebo-plugins/README.md

 # FloorPlan DSL Gazebo Plugins

 This repository host three plugins for dynamic behaviour of articulated objects:
-* [Initial State Plugin](#initial-joint-pose-plugin): sets an initial joint position at the beginning of the simulation
+* [Initial Joint State Plugin](#initial-joint-state-plugin): sets an initial joint position at the beginning of the simulation
-* [Time-Based Triggered Joint Position Plugin](#time-based-dynamic-joint-pose-plugin): changes the joint position at specified times
+* [Time-Based Triggered Joint Position Plugin](#time-based-triggered-joint-position-plugin): changes the joint position at specified times
-* [Distance-Based Triggered Joint Position Plugin](#trigger-based-dynamic-joint-pose-plugin) changes the joint position when the robot is at a specified distance
+* [Distance-Based Triggered Joint Position Plugin](#distance-based-triggered-joint-position-plugin) changes the joint position when the robot is at a specified distance

 ## Getting started